 Minikube install guide

-Minikube is a lite installation for Kubernetes (K8s).
+Minikube is a lite installation for (K8s).
 This is a great option for standalone (eg Pre-sales workstation) or low usage environments.

 The goal of this guide is to allow you to run our own custom implementation of Buzzy on a local system (eg laptop).